-In line with statutory guidance from the DfE Worcester Sixth Form College will offer a 2-year induction programme for Early Career Teachers (formerly NQTs).
+In line with statutory guidance from the DfE Worcester Sixth Form College will offer a 2-year core induction programme for Early Career Teachers (formerly NQTs).
 Whilst Statutory induction is not a legal requirement to teach in FE it may be served in a Sixth Form College setting.
 The Early Career Framework (ECF) based training is expected to be embedded as a central aspect of induction and is not an additional training programme.
-An appropriate body (Prince Henry's High School as the school hub lead for - Herefordshire, County of, Malvern Hills, Worcester, Wychavon, Wyre Forest) has the main quality assurance role within the induction process.
+An appropriate body (Sandwell SIPS - a not-for-profit education support services provider for Sandwell, the Black Country, and the West Midlands) has the main quality assurance role within the induction process.
 The appropriate body is responsible for checking that headteachers/principals have put in place an induction programme for the ECT and ensuring that this programme of support is clearly based on the ECF.